bm8241/contrail/doc/Deployment/Deployment.md

 ![Figure 2.1 1 Cluster](1-cluster.png)

 The solution with two Contrail clusters, one for underlay and infra-overlay and another for tenant-overlay, is not recommended.
-Because it's difficult to manage the conflict between to cluster when they manage the same device for different layers.
+Because it's difficult to manage the conflict between two clusters when they manage the same device for different layers.

 ![Figure 2.2 2 Cluster](2-cluster.png)